 This allows Eva to capture much bigger objects while still maintaining an accuracy of up to 0.1 mm with Eva you’re looking at up to 16 fps and a very high resolution of 1.3 Mpx.

 Like Space Spider and Micro, Artec Eva uses structured-light technology to capture 3D data.
-But unlike these other scanners, Eva’s volume capture zone is 61,000 cm³, which is 30X bigger than Space Spider’s, and almost 200X greater than Micro’s.
-This allows Eva to capture much bigger objects while still maintaining an accuracy of up to 0.1 mm.
+But unlike these other scanners, Eva’s volume capture zone is 61,000 cm³, which is 30X greater than Space Spider’s, and almost 200X greater than Micro’s.
+This allows Eva to capture much bigger objects while still maintaining accuracy of up to 0.1 mm.
 With the AI-driven HD Mode, Eva has become even more powerful.
 It can now capture sharper, cleaner, and much more detailed 3D data at 0.2 mm resolution, 2X higher than before.

 Thanks to its comfortable size and weight, Eva is ready to scan at any moment, even in other-than-ideal environmental conditions.
 It can also capture black and shiny objects, which are usually the most hard-to-scan surfaces.
 Unlike Micro, Eva is handheld, so you simply take it around your object as you scan.

 Eva is a perfect choice for both entry-level and experienced professionals, and can be paired with other Artec solutions, such as Space Spider or Ray.

 If you’re looking for an affordable 3D scanning choice for medium-sized objects, one such option is Artec Eva Lite, the budget version of Artec Eva.